Portal Knights

 Portal Knights is a 2017 action role-playing video game developed by German developer Keen Games and published by 505 Games.
 It was first released for Microsoft Windows via Steam on 18 May 2017 and subsequently released for PlayStation 4, Xbox One, Nintendo Switch, Android, and iOS.

 History

 Portal Knights was first announced by publisher 505 Games on 4 February 2016.
 It was released into Steam Early Access on 25 February 2016.

 The game left Early Access on 18 May 2017 and was also released for PlayStation 4 and Xbox One on the same day.
-It was later released on the Nintendo Switch eShop on 23 November 2017, and then through retail on 13 February 2018.
+It was later released on the Nintendo Switch's eShop on 23 November 2017, and then through retail on 13 February 2018.

 The game's first mobile release took place on 6 December 2017, when it was released for both Android and iOS.

 In January 2019, the game was featured as one of the free PlayStation 4 games for PlayStation Plus subscribers.